vl-cr/monte-carlo-martingale/README.md

 Alternatively, instead of the two steps above, it is recommended to use [Poetry](https://python-poetry.org/).
 Both "pyproject.toml" and "poetry.lock" files can be found in the root directory.

-Run `poetry install` and then `poetry shell` to activate the virtual environment that Poetry created (with all the dependencies installed).
+Run `poetry install` and then `poetry shell` to create a shell and activate the new virtual environment (with all the dependencies installed).
+In this shell, `jupyter notebook` command will work by default.